OctopusDeploy/blog/blog/2020-12/octopus-deploy-on-docker/index.md

 ## Configure Docker Compose to run Octopus Containers

 The next step is to create a Docker Compose file, which stores the configuration for two containers.
-The Docker Compose file creates a running container for the Octopus Deploy environment to run on your local computer.
+The Docker Compose file creates a running container for the Octopus Deploy environment to run on your local machine.
 The Compose file consists of two configurations:

 - The SQL Docker image used for the Octopus Deploy backend
 - The Octopus Deploy Docker image